esroleo/esteban-web-portfolio/README.md

 ### Resume

 You can also download my resume by clicking on the download resume.
+If you get a network error, it could be a firewall issue.
+Please feel free to contact me and I will provide it to you.

 ![step](./read-me-images/resume-smaller-device.JPG?raw=true "resume-smaller-device.JPG")